 Events to Enjoy Year-Round

 Check our full events calendar when planning your 2023 travels.
 In February, the Novant Health Wilmington NC Marathon, a Boston Marathon qualifier beginning at Johnnie Mercers Pier, will set the pace for an action-packed year.
 The Carolina Cup, an internationally recognized SUP race, will bring even more fitness-minded visitors and spectators to Wrightsville Beach this spring.
-During the summer season, our coastal town will offer Art in the Harbor Way Gardens, the 50th Annual Cape Fear Blue Marlin Tournament and Turtle Talks at the Fred and Alice Stanback Coastal Education Center, among other island happenings.
+During the summer season, our coastal town will offer Art in the Harbor Way Gardens and the 50th Annual Cape Fear Blue Marlin Tournament, among other island happenings.
 The action continues into fall and winter with the IRONMAN 70.3 North Carolina, 10th Annual Taste of Wrightsville Beach and NC Holiday Flotilla celebration.

 The new year provides new unexpected, unparalleled experiences to enjoy at Wrightsville Beach.
 Elevate your 2023 travel plans with a vacation in our active and always-refreshing island town.